 Many survivors have enlisted psychotherapy, which has spanned decades of their life and/or tried numerous other "healing" modalities, self-help venues, DBT, etc., in an effort to ease their pain, but none of these have brought about significant or lasting change.
 Still, they continue to hope that a 'magical cure' will one day relieve their lifelong anguish, and cling to the ideation that they are essentially well.

-The Borderline lives with such a profound level of core shame, they're compelled to regard themselves as perfectly brilliant, skilled, talented, beautiful, successful, etc. Their 'affirmations' may episodically override self-loathing, but these grandiose defensive strategies are purely compensatory, which keeps the false-self actively refuting/rejecting the type of help they really need to discover, accept and finally embrace the whole Self.
+The Borderline lives with such a profound level of core shame, they're compelled to try and compensate for this awful feeling by seeing themselves as perfectly brilliant, skilled, talented, beautiful, successful, etc. Their self-bolstering 'affirmations' may briefly override feelings of self-loathing, but these grandiose defensive strategies are still compensatory, which keeps the false-self actively refuting and rejecting the type of help they really need, in order to discover, accept and finally embrace the whole, authentic Self.

 The Borderline may develop 'roles' they've come to use within their everyday life, which allow them to navigate on 'auto-pilot' and perform spousal, parental or professional tasks, while being disconnected from any genuine emotions and needs.
-In a sense they're sleepwalking, but their role-play gives them a much needed sense of containment, and helps them adhere to socially acceptable limits and boundaries, so they can maintain some semblance of order and functionality.
-I've noticed this trait most prominently among hyper-religious clients who appear to need rigid parameters set forth by a church, synagogue or Buddhist practice.
+In a sense they're sleepwalking, but their role-play gives them a much needed sense of structure and containment, and helps them adhere to socially acceptable limits and boundaries, so they can maintain some semblance of order and functionality.
+I've noticed this trait most prominently among hyper-religious clients who appear to need rigid parameters or disciplines set forth by a church, synagogue, yoga or Buddhist practice.

 BETWEEN A ROCK AND A HARD PLACE